 Even though the ORBERA weight loss program does not involve any major surgery, as with every treatment procedure, a careful evaluation of your general health is essential before considering it.
 Your doctor will assess your health condition and ask questions regarding your medical history to decide whether ORBERA is suitable for you or not.
 In addition, if you already have an ORBERA gastric balloon in place, you will be advised to avoid pregnancy until your gastric balloon is removed.

-However, after ORBERA is removed, the stomach returns to normal size and fertility is not affected.
-In fact, excess weight can negatively impact fertility and make it more difficult for a woman to become pregnant.
+However, after ORBERA is out, the stomach returns to normal size, and fertility is not affected.
+Excess weight can negatively impact fertility and make it more difficult for a woman to become pregnant.
 If a woman plans to become pregnant, doctors will usually advise her to keep her weight in a healthy range for her height and body type.
 With the ORBERA gastric balloon, the average person loses 3x more weight than with diet and exercise alone.
-Therefore, ORBERA may be a good option for those who have been advised that excess weight could affect their fertility.
+Therefore, ORBERA may be a good option for those advised that excess weight could affect their fertility.

 The insertion of the ORBERA intragastric balloon is a short procedure in which an empty, soft, silicone balloon is passed through your mouth down into your esophagus to reach your stomach.
 It may require only 20-30 minutes.